rotbau/tap-install/README.md

 - Pivnet login and/or API key
 - Ability to access projects.registry.vmware.com

 All Commands below are for Linux.
-You can find MacOS and Windows (where available) commonds on official docs
+You can find MacOS and Windows (where available) commands on official docs

 ## Optional Script for Linux

-- Script will handle downloading and configuration of all components and prework
+- Script will handle installing tanzu-cluster-essentials, Tanzu CLI, and Tanzu Application Packages.
+It does not install Tanzu Application Platform
-- Final [Install of TAP](#install-tap-profile-and-tap) and values.yaml configuration is manual and should be completed after script is successful
-- NOTE:  If you use the script [skip down to the Install of TAP](#install-tap-profile-and-tap) section.
-Everything else is complete.
+- Final Install of Tanzu Application Platform is done manually and is detailed in [Install of Tap Profile and Tap section](#install-tap-profile-and-tap).
+You will need to create a values.yaml file and run the final TAP install.
+Skip down to [Install of Tap Profile and TAP section](#install-tap-profile-and-tap) after the script completes.

 ### Using Script
 - Update Variables section of the script with the appropriate values